Pioreactor/pioreactor/README.md

 1. On your RaspberryPi, git clone this repository (may need to `apt-get install git` first).
 Navigate into this directory.

 2. `make install-leader` should set up what you need.
+If installing on a worker (not leader), run `make install`

 ### Running